Ssimoes48/UFO-JavaScript/README.md

 * D3.js

 ## Table Setup
 First, I reviewed the dataset which includes detailed accounts of alien sightings during the year 2010.
 The data is an array of objects.
-Each object represents a specific sighting and includes data pertaining to the time, location, shape of even, duration of event, and comments given by observer.
+Each object represents a specific sighting and includes data pertaining to the time, location, shape of event, duration of event, and comments given by the observer.

-I compiled this data into a table that populates on the UFO website when you arrive at the landing page.
+I compiled this data into a table that populates on the UFO website when you open the landing page.
 To create the table, I used a `forEach` statement to go through my sightings data and `.append` the table with the data in each cell.

 ![Create Table](Images/create_table_code.PNG)